 When I first started in the industry I’d work in companies that had me designing the system, writing the code, testing it works and then training people how to use the system.

-Obviously things have moved on since then, and there are obvious benefits for having different specialist roles to do these varied tasks.
+Obviously things have moved on since then, and there are benefits for having different specialist roles to do these varied tasks.

 However, the problem that does arise from all this specialisation is that of potential boredom.
 When I was able to do all those different tasks, it was interesting.
 I might not have been as good as someone who was a specialist, but boy did I enjoy the variety.